openshift/origin/docs/autoscaling.md

             "selector": "myapp-replcontroller"
          }

-1. System creates new auto-scaler with defined thresholds.
+1. The auto-scaler controller watches for new `AutoScaler` definitions and creates the resource
-1. Periodically the system loops through defined thresholds calling `threshold.ShouldScale()`
+1. Periodically the auto-scaler loops through defined thresholds and determine of a threshold has been exceeded
-1. The threshold looks for the `requestPerSecond` statistic for `myapp-rps` in the configured registry
 1. The threshold compares the historical data and current data and determines if the app should be scaled
 1. If the app must be scaled the auto-scaler calls the `resize` endpoint for `myapp-replcontroller`